prose

 Elizabeth Evans reads from the first and fifth chapter of The Blue Hour (1995).
 She opens her performance by reading a poem by W. B. Yeats, "Adam's Curse."

-Nanci Kincaid reads from an unpublished manuscript written during her time teaching at the University of Arizona.
-She reads from an untitled piece that was to be the second in a trilogy of novellas collectively titled Three Wives.
+Nanci Kincaid reads from a manuscript written during her time teaching at the University of Arizona that would eventually become her novel Verbena (2002).
+This early draft is untitled, and was originally intended to be the second in a trilogy of novellas collectively titled Three Wives.

 Ron Hansen reads two Nebraska-based stories: "True Romance," which combines two of the author's personal experiences in Nebraska and Minnesota, and "Nebraska," which was used as the prologue for a Nebraska-themed issue of Prairie Schooner (Summer, 1986).